barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_c: 20
    :answer_d: Red
    :correct: b
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+Hint: think about how tuple assignment works.
+Try again.
    :feedback_b: Correct!
-The tuple packing makes the first value of the tuple equal to a.
+Tuple assignment makes the first value of the tuple equal to a.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+Hint: think about how tuple assignment works.
+Try again.
-   :feedback_d: Try again!
+   :feedback_d: Incorrect!
+Hint: think about how tuple assignment works.
+Try again.

    What is the output of the following code?